dudeyds/React-log-in-screen/README.md

 # React-log-in-screen

-A basic working example of a login screen using react components to make a single page app
+A basic working example of a login screen using react components to make a single page app..

 How to install / use

 **Windows**

-double click the Index.html file in the file browser for it to automatically open in your default web browser
+double click the Index.html file in the file browser for it to automatically open in your default web browser.

 **Linux**